mnutt/tileserver-gl/README.md

 replace '/your/local/config/path' with the path to your config file

-This will download and start a ready to use container on your computer and the maps are going to be available in webbrowser on localhost:8080.
+Alternatively, you can use the `wifidb/tileserver-gl-light` image instead, which is pure javascript (does not have any native dependencies) and can run anywhere, but does not contain rasterization on the server side made with Maplibre GL Native.

-On laptop you can use [Docker Kitematic](https://kitematic.com/) and search "tileserver-gl" and run it, then drop in the 'data' folder the MBTiles.
+On laptop you can use [Docker Kitematic](https://kitematic.com/) and search "wifidb/tileserver-gl" and run it, then drop in the 'data' folder the MBTiles.

 ## Documentation